 While FedEx primarily hires independent contractors to drive their tractor-trailers and trucks, it also hires employees.
 When an employee of FedEx is negligent, an injured plaintiff can sue the driver and FedEx itself.
 A legal doctrine known as respondeat superior permits an injured plaintiff to sue an employer for the negligent actions of its employees.

 To successfully hold FedEx accountable, the plaintiff and their attorney must show that the driver acted within the scope of their employment at the time of the accident.
-This requires specific legal proof best handled by a skilled personal injury lawyer who is well-versed in truck accidents.
+This requires a specific legal proof, best handled by a skilled personal injury lawyer who is well-versed in truck accidents.

 Injured by an Independent Contractor

 When an independent contractor working for FedEx harms a plaintiff, the process can differ.
 Generally speaking, FedEx cannot be held directly responsible for the negligent acts of its independent contractors.
 However, this does not mean that there is no source of recovery for the injured plaintiff.